where-is-paul/where-is-paul.github.io/README.md

-inutard.github.com
+where-is-paul.github.com
 ==================

-A backup of my UBC website as well as a place to experiment with new designs.
+A backup of my Stanford website as well as a place to experiment with new designs.